-Exceptions to this article may be granted only by the Senior Vice President for University Human Resources and Organizational Effectiveness or his or her designee following written request by a dean, director, or department head.
+Exceptions to this article may be granted only by the Senior Vice President for University Human Resources or their designee following written request by a dean, director, or department head.

-XI.
 All determinations made pursuant to this Article shall be made at the sole and exclusive discretion of the University.